Page created: 15 Jul 2022 |

 - File Count Retention Policy

-- Sets the number of log files you want the Directory Server to retain.
+- Sets the number of log files you want the server to retain.
 The default file count is 10 logs.
 If the file count is set to 1, then the log continues to grow indefinitely without being rotated.

 - Free Disk Space Retention Policy